 - If you have multiple documents for each song, and sometimes want to see one type of document for each song and sometimes another, you can sequence the documents the same way in every song (e.g., always put the lyrics first, then the rhythm chart, then the horn chart).
 Then you can change Settings> General Settings > Defaults > Document as needed to show that item in the sequence by default (e.g., setting it to 3 would show the horn chart for each song).

 When you are viewing lyrics from a song edit page or the show view, you can pinch-zoom in or out to resize the text.
 If you are using the Chords field, which displays above the Lyrics field, you can resize the chords text separately.
 Resizing is not available from the lyrics editing field.

-If you're using a Mac that does not have a trackpad to perform pinch gestures, you can tap the document tools button (), then select Increase Text Size or Decrease Text Size from the menu
+If you're using a Mac that does not have a trackpad to perform pinch gestures, you can open the document toolbar, then click the Lyr+, Lyr-, Cho+ or Cho- buttons to change the Lyrics or Chords text size

-To save the text size, you can tap the document tools button (), then select Save Text Size from the menu.
-You can also select Reset Text Size to apply a default size.
+To save the text size, you can open the document toolbar, then click the Save Text Size button (aA icon).
+You can also click Reset Text Size (aA with a line through it) to return to the default size.